SohamNag/DropTable/README.md

 - We run this instance on port `5001`, instead of the usual `5432`.
 - In this project we are using postgres 15.0, you may choose to upgrade to latest versions.

+### Create backup

-Now, we will have to create a replication user to replicate master for slave instances.
+First we will have to create a replication user to replicate master for slave instances.
 Run the following commands.

 ```
 docker exec -it master bash